News and Events

 Fortunately, a new antidote holds promise.
 Research undertaken by Steven E. Patterson, Ph.D., of the University of Minnesota’s Center for Drug Design and colleagues has discovered a promising new alternative antidote.
 And this antidote could be self-administered, sort of like the average allergy injection pens that many small children carry with them to school.
 Using a simpler procedure means a far larger number of cyanide victims in a mass casualty incident could be rapidly treated.
 Patterson’s report appears in ACS' Journal of Medicinal Chemistry.

-CDD Invention, Sulfanegen, to be Developed by Vytacera Pharma, for Anti-Cyanide Therapy
+CDD Invention, Sulfanegen, Being Marketed for Anti-Cyanide Therapy

 Based on research conducted at the Center for Drug Design (CDD), Sulfanegen, a treatment for cyanide poisoning, will be developed and marketed.
 Sulfanegen could be administered by first responders in the case of a mass casualty emergency, or to victims of smoke inhalation from a house fire.